-04 Donton Return Action Cost Partner Eco Soc /Env Soc /Env Total Prepare a Pedestrian Wayfinding Plan and design for wayfinding signage throughout the Mogo Village A Wayfinding Plan should be prepared to identify the ideal location and junctions for signage, markings and displays that navigate people throughout Mogo and to the trails.
+Action Cont Doutner Return Action Cost Partner Eco Soc /Env Total Prepare a Pedestrian Wayfinding Plan and design for wayfinding signage throughout the Mogo Village A Wayfinding Plan should be prepared to identify the ideal location and junctions for signage, markings and displays that navigate people throughout Mogo and to the trails.
 Wayfinding should be clear and legible for a range of mobilities including pedestrians, cyclists and vehicles.
 The particular style of wayfinding should be unique to Mogo while aligning with the brand identity of Eurobodalla and the Mogo Trails, leveraging off the success of this established branding. \$ \$ \$ Funding: - Grants Council Landowners Business Chamber \$ \$ \$ \$ © © ♡ 7 Encourage and support local artists through the installation of public art Commission public art that celebrates the Aboriginal and non-Aboriginal culture and history of Mogo.
 Include a range of artforms that contribute to places, including artfully designed infrastructure elements.
-Public art in Mogo would align with the principles, guidelines and locations described in Council's adopted Public Art Strategy. § § § Funding: - Grants - Sponsorship - Contributions Plan Landowners Businesses Business chamber \$ \$ ••• 7 A Mogo Village Landscaping Plan should be developed to support where canopy trees should be located in the public domain.
-Development should include landscaping that enhances the historic character and provides a vegetated commercial centre as described in the Mogo Village Centre Development Control Plan. § \$ \$ Funding: - Grants - Contributions Plan Council Landowners Business Chamber Non-for-profits (\$) (\$ ⊙♡ 6 1.18 Continue rehabilitation of Cabbage Tree Creek Prioritise the rehabilitation of the creek as currently underway to preserve the natural and ecological values of the creek by increasing native vegetation, etc. Property owners to maintain their properties to further support the maintenance of Cabbage Tree Creek. § § § Funding: - Grants Crown Lands Council Landowners (\$ \$ ⊙♡ 6 Undertake a parking study to identify and deliver more parking throughout the Village A combination of on- and off-street, formal and informal parking opportunities should be explored and delivered.
-Optimise parking in discrete areas including accessible parking at Bateman Street (West) as identified on structure plan.
-Parking however is to be minimised along Annett Street with traffic calming measures to promote pedestrian and cyclist movements and safety.
-Investigation to also be given to a suitable location for an EV charging station, RV Parking and suitable shuttle layover spots.
-Additional parking would need to assess demand and supporting evidence for when additional parking would be required and should consider the vision for Mogo and apply the NSW Movement and Place Framework. § § § Funding: - Grants - Stim funding - Contributions Plan Council TfNSW \$ \$ \$ (a)(b)○ 6
+Public art in Mogo would align with the principles, guidelines and locations described in Council's adopted Public Art Strategy. \$ \$ \$ Funding: - Grants - Sponsorship - Contributions Plan Landowners Businesses Business chamber \$ \$ \$ 7 A Mogo Village Landscaping Plan should be developed to support where canopy trees should be located in the public domain.
+Development should include landscaping that enhances the historic character and provides a vegetated commercial centre as described in the Mogo Village Centre Development Control Plan. § § § Funding: - Grants - Contributions Plan Council Landowners Business Chamber Non-for-profits (\$) \$ ⊙♡ 6 1.18 Continue rehabilitation of Cabbage Tree Creek Prioritise the rehabilitation of the creek as currently underway to preserve the natural and ecological values of the creek by increasing native vegetation, etc. Property owners to maintain their properties to further support the maintenance of Cabbage Tree Creek. \$ \$ \$ Funding: - Grants Crown Lands Council Landowners (\$) \$ ⊙♡ 6 Undertake a parking study to identify and deliver more parking throughout the Village A combination of on- and off-street, formal and informal parking opportunities should be explored and delivered.
+Optimise parking in discrete areas including accessible parking at Bateman Street (West) as identified on the Structure Plan.
+Parking investigation to also be given to a suitable location for an EV charging station, RV Parking and suitable shuttle layover spots.
+Additional parking would need to assess demand and supporting evidence for if and where additional parking would be required and should consider the vision for Mogo and apply the NSW Movement and Place Framework. § § § Funding: - Grants - Contributions Plan Council TfNSW \$ \$ \$ (a)(b)(c) 6